yogthos/yuggoth/README.md

 * content caching
 * RSS feed
 * tags
-* markdown content editing with live preview
+* markdown in posts and comments with live preview
 * file uploads and management through web UI
 * custom styles
 * captchas for comments